-An order rule is used to manage the status of selected orders.
-The available actions will adjust the risk level of the order and/or request SMS verification of the order.
-This is accomplished by changing the NS8 Status field and/or cancelling the order.
+An order rule manages the status of specific orders.
+The actions can adjust the risk level of an order or request SMS verification.
+To do this, change the status or cancel the order.

-Each eCommerce platform has a unique way of processing orders and reacting to risk updates for an order.
-To meet the needs of customers on each platform, NS8 has developed actions for each platform as outlined in the articles linked below.
+Each ecommerce platform has its own way of processing orders and reacting to risk updates for an order.
+To meet your needs, we developed actions for each platform.
+To learn more, go to Order rule actions.

-Conditions are the identifiers, or criteria, of which orders a rule is applied to.
-There are many fields that can be used based on customer identities, EQ8 Score, dollar amounts, shipping location, etc. Rules can have a complex set of criteria using and/or logic to determine the outcome.
-The image below shows a rule that will SMS verify orders originating from a university with a total price over $200.
+Conditions identify the orders that should have a rule applied.
+You can use multiple fields based on criteria like customer identities, score, dollar amounts, shipping location, and so on.
+Rules can have a complex set of criteria that uses and/or logic to determine their outcome.
+The following image shows a rule that states that orders from a university over $200 are verified using SMS messages.